DamianBeckUniBern/anticipatory_behaviour_in_vr_tennis_a_bayesian_perspective/README.md

-This is the repository for our work “*Tennis players exploit prior information to improve performance: evidence for continuous anticipatory decision-making*” containing data and code used for the data analysis, the experimental protocols, c3d files of a 21 skeleton model of each return of each tennis player, and visualisation.
+This is the repository for our work “*Tennis players exploit prior information to improve performance: evidence for continuous anticipatory decision-making under uncertainty*” containing data and code used for the data analysis, the experimental protocols, c3d files of a 21 skeleton model of each return of each tennis player, and visualisation.

-We developed an immersive VR tennis environment, where we tested how tennis players exploit prior knowledge to improve performance und continuous decision-making when returning tennis serves.
+We developed an immersive XR tennis environment, where we tested how tennis players exploit prior knowledge to improve performance und continuous decision-making when returning tennis serves.

 <img src="./experimental_task/experimental_task.gif" alt="image" width="700" height="auto">